 The type of window and siding on your home will determine how easy it will be to remove the old window.
 If the window’s frame is over the siding just unscrew the numerous screws.

 If you cannot see the frame and screws around your window you’ll need to find them.
 For vinyl or metal siding, you will need to remove the siding sections that surround the window.

 Your measurements will make or break your entire project.
 You need to get it right!

-Most importantly, you don’t measure the window, you measure the opening after the old window has been removed.
+Most importantly, when replacing mobile home windows, you don’t measure the window, you measure the opening after the old window has been removed.

 Next, you’ll need to check to see if the opening is square.
 If it’s a bit off you can use shims to adjust the difference.
 If it’s off by a lot you may want to use a smaller window so you can create a square opening yourself.